neuronsimulator/nrn/docs/guide/faq.rst

 I can't get mod files to compile.
 -------------------

-Go to `The NEURON Forum <https://www.neuron.yale.edu/phpBB/index.php>`_ and check out the "NEURON installation and configuration" discussions for your particular operating system (OS X, MSWin, UNIX/Linux).
-For OS X and UNIX/Linux this problem often means that the software development environment (compilers and associated libraries) is missing or incomplete.
+Go to `The NEURON Forum <https://www.neuron.yale.edu/phpBB/index.php>`_ and check out the "NEURON installation and configuration" discussions for your particular operating system (MacOS, MSWin, UNIX/Linux).
+For MacOS and UNIX/Linux this problem often means that the software development environment (compilers and associated libraries) is missing or incomplete.

 I installed a new version of NEURON, and now I see error messages like this: 'mecanisms fooba needs to be re-translated. its version 5.2 "c" code is incompatible with this neuron version'.
 ------------------